praw-dev/praw/docs/tutorials/reply_bot.rst

     :start-line: 18
     :end-line: 33

-Observe that we added some comments and a ``print`` call.
-The ``print`` addition informs us every time we are about to reply to a submission, which is useful to ensure the script is running.
+Observe that we added some comments and a :py:func:`print` call.
+The :py:func:`print` addition informs us every time we are about to reply to a submission, which is useful to ensure the script is running.

 Next, it is a good practice to not have any top-level executable code in case you want to turn your Python script into a Python module, i.e., import it from another Python